chameleonhead/stratrack/libs/mql-interpreter/README.md

 <https://docs.mql4.com/function_indices> are available as no-ops and can
 be accessed through `getBuiltin()`.

+Global variables declared at the top level are parsed as well.
+Qualifiers like `static`, `input` and `extern` are recorded along with optional initial values and any array dimensions.
+The runtime exposes these under `runtime.variables` for later inspection.
+Local and static variable semantics during execution are not yet implemented.

 The preprocessor handles `#define` and `#undef` directives.
 Both simple constants and parameterized macros are expanded during lexing, allowing code like